Denver Actors Fund in Action: Amy Arpan

-‘It’s powerful medicine to know there are great people out there in the world,’ says the actor
+‘It’s powerful medicine to know there are great people out there in the world’

-Her medical story: Amy recently needed a difficult emergency surgery at Denver Health.
-Despite having (lousy) insurance, Amy was led to believe that her patient responsibility for the surgery would eventually land at more than a whopping $30,000.
+Her medical story: Amy went to Denver Health wish stomach pains and was rushed in for emergency surgery.
+Despite having insurance, Amy was led to believe that her patient responsibility for the surgery would eventually come to a whopping $30,000.
 But over the next two months, that bill never came due.
 Instead, Amy and her husband, Chris Morrison, took on most of expenses associated with her surgery themselves, including a $500 E.R. bill.
-The largest expense was a bill for $2,846 to cover the services of four individual specialists who participated in her surgery.
-The DAF paid that bill off and, as time passed, the couple began to believe that maybe that was then end of it.
+The largest expense at first was a bill for $2,846 to cover the services of four individual specialists who participated in her surgery.
+The DAF paid that bill off and, as time passed, the couple began to believe that maybe that was the end of it.
 It wasn’t.
 On June 5, the other shoe dropped.
 Amy received an actual, post-insurance bill for an additional $33,605.
+She was shell-shocked.

 How we have helped: First, The Denver Actors Fund board paid the full amount of Amy’s initial hospital bill, or $2,846.
-When the more recent bill arrived, Amy was shell-shocked.
-The hospital set her up on a payment plan that essentially called for her to pay $332 a month in perpetuity.
-Amy was resigned to her fate.
-But we offered legal counsel and referred her for advice to new DAF Board Member Dr. Kelli Lewis, who completed her own Emergency Medicine residency at the very same Denver Health.
-We suggested Amy apply for Medicaid – but she and her husband would have had to have made less than $24,000 last year (combined) to qualify for any assistance.
-We then encouraged Amy and her sister, to challenge the bill with both Denver Health and her insurance company.
+When the more recent bill arrived, the hospital set her up on a payment plan that essentially called for her to pay $332 a month pretty much in perpetuity.
+Amy and her husband, who made just less than $24,000 the year before, were nearly resigned to their fate.
+We offered our free legal counsel, as well as a consultation with new DAF Board Member Dr. Kelli Lewis, who completed her Emergency Medicine residency at the very same Denver Health.
+We then encouraged Amy and her sister, Piper Arpan, to challenge the bill with both Denver Health and her insurance company.
 And they did.
-Long story short: It was found that there had been an accounting error, and Amy’s bill was reduced from $33,605 to “just” $11,970.
+Long story short: It was discovered that there had been an accounting error, and Amy’s bill was reduced from $33,605 to “just” $11,970.
 The Denver Actors Fund Board subsequently authorized an additional $7,000 gift to Arpan and her husband, bringing her deficit down to just under $5,000.
-This second gift represents the largest single payput in Denver Actors Fund history.
-Between the two DAF gifts and $175 in targeted donations received from the community to date (see more below), The Denver Actors Fund has now made $10,021 available to Amy Arpan.
+This second gift still equals the largest single payout in Denver Actors Fund history.
+Between the two DAF gifts, as well as targeted donations from members of the community (see more below), The Denver Actors Fund had (at that point) had made $10,371 available to Amy and Chris.

-How you can help us help Amy more: Amy and her husband still owe $5,000 from this unexpected emergency odyssey.
-If you would like to direct a specific donation to help give them more financial breathing room, simply mail checks in any amount made out to Denver Actors Fund (with Amy Arpan’s name written in the topic field), to P.O.
-Box 11182, Denver, CO 80212.
+How you can help us help Amy more: Even with this latest gift, Chris and Amy are looking at paying another $6,700 before this odyssey finally ends.
+If you would like to direct a specific donation to help give them more breathing room, simply mail checks in any amount made out to The Denver Actors Fund (with Amy Arpan’s name written in the topic field), to P.O.
+Box 11182, Denver, CO 80211.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is a targeted donation for Amy Arpan.
 (She will receive 100 percent of your donation.)
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.

 Note: At Denver Actors Fund, anonymity of aid recipients is presumed and fully protected, unless and until the recipient chooses to have his or her story told.